rmurphey/js-assessment/README.md

 [http://localhost:4444](http://localhost:4444).

 When you visit that page, all of the tests should be failing; your job is to get the tests to pass.
-To do this, you'll need to edit the files in the `tests/app` directory.
-The tests have inline comments that should point you in the right direction; once you update a test, you can reload the test page in the browser to see whether it worked.
+To do this, you'll need to refer to the tests in the files in the `tests/app` directory, and edit the files in the `app/` directory.
+Once you update a test, you can reload the test page in the browser to see whether it worked.

 You can also run (most of) the tests on the command line: